 Research

-I am interested both in applied and theoretical issues in political theory.
+I am interested both in applied and methodological issues in political theory.